Franklyn-dotcom/Fast-Static-Website/README.md

 # Fast Static Website Deployment Using Pulumi And AWS
 This project shows how to deploy a static website using Pulumi and AWS services.
-It uses Infrasture as Code (IaC) to automate the provisioning of cloud resources and hosting a globally distributed static website.
+It uses Pulumi's AWS SDK with Python to automate the provisioning of AWS cloud resources and hosting a globally distributed static website.

 ## Features
-- Automates cloud resources using Pulumi.
+- Automates AWS cloud resources using Pulumi's AWS SDK with Python.
 - Creates an S3 bucket for static website hosting and syncs the local `www` folder (containing `index.html` and `error.html`) to the bucket.
 - Configures the S3 bucket for static website hosting with support for an index document (`index.html`) and an error document (`error.html`).
 - Creates an AWS Cloudfront to serve as a Content Delivery Network(CDN) for global distribution, caching, and HTTPS support.